 Each mentoring circle has two adult mentors and typically 4-10 youth.
-Currently we offer circles at Central Medford High, CMHS Options Program at JDH, Armadillo Technical Institute (ATI), John Muir (after-school), Talent Boys and Girls Club and Children’s Advocacy Center.
-A co-ed after school circle for marginalized teens, the Youth Vision Council, meets once a week in Ashland.
-Young mothers’ circles are offered in Medford and Ashland.
+Currently we offer circles at Central Medford High, Armadillo Technical Institute (ATI), Talent Middle School, and Talent Boys and Girls Club.
+Young mothers’ circles are offered in partnership with Family Support and Connections.

 As a Circle Mentor, you are responsible for understanding the circle model which is covered extensively during the Mentor Training.
 This represents the heart of the Rose Circle.
 Mentors are responsible to come to each meeting with some plan of activity.
 A Circle Manual and ideas from other Mentors give a wealth of possibilities that connect activity with reflection for the youth.
 Because the first order of business is a Check-in by each person in the circle, there may arise a topic of consideration that would pre-empt any plan you might have brought.
 Flexibility is another wonderful trait of a Mentor.